MicrosoftDocs/power-platform/power-platform/admin/quickly-navigate-office-365-app-launcher.md

  Check your email.
 Create  a [!INCLUDE[pn_ms_Word_short](../includes/pn-ms-word-short.md)] doc.
 Get files from your [!INCLUDE[pn_onedrive](../includes/pn-onedrive.md)].
 All while staying just two clicks away from getting back to Dynamics 365 apps.

 > [!NOTE]
 > **TIP**: If you've just started a trial or upgraded to [!INCLUDE[pn_dyn_365](../includes/pn-crm-shortest.md)], you might need to refresh or open a new browser session to see your apps.
-There might be a delay for your instance to fully provision.
+There might be a delay for your environment to fully provision.
 >
 >  For [!INCLUDE[pn_CRM_Online_Government_Full](../includes/pn-crm-online-government-full.md)] subscriptions, the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] app launcher will take users to either [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps or the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)].
 Admins will go to the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)].